mastanca/webtask-workshop/modules/npm-modules.md

 ## Handling of ranges and freezing dependencies

 If you are famliar with `package.json`, then you know it supports ranges for dependencies.
-Webtask will honor these ranges, but it will freeze the dependencies at the time of install.
+Auth0 Webtasks will honor these ranges, but it will freeze the dependencies at the time of install.
 Thus subsequent updates to the task will not cause new versions of the modules to be installed.
 If however you modify the package.json, then new versions will get installed.

 ## Summary